EnactTrust/enact-tpm-legacy/README.md

 | Safety-critical (FSM) | Yes          |              |
 | Linux                 | Yes          | Yes          |

-Additionally, we aim to support hardware hardening technologies like TrustZone (TF-M & TF-A).
+We also support hardware hardening technologies like ARM's TrustZone (TF-M & TF-A).

 ## Built With

 The QuickStart version of EnactTrust uses:
 - [wolfTPM](https://github.com/wolfssl/wolfTPM) &mdash; Our QuickStart version uses wolfTPM because it is designed for embedded systems and requires no external dependencies.
-- [libcurl](https://github.com/curl/curl) &mdash; Our agent uses Curl to communicate easily with our cloud server.
+- [libcurl](https://github.com/curl/curl) &mdash; Our QuickStart agent uses Curl to communicate easily with our cloud server.

 Let us know if you want access to our **TF-M** and TF-A variant of EnactTrust by sending us an [email](mailto:info@enacttrust.com).